 American Heart Month isn’t just for lovers.
-February also reminds us to take care of our heart and consider our risk factors.
+February also reminds us to take care of our hearts and consider our risk factors.

 Believe it or not, heart disease can happen at any age.
-Some risk factors for heart disease and stroke are preventable.
-American Heart Month teaches us the ways we can help reduce our risks while eliminating those we have control over.
+However, some risk factors for heart disease and stroke are preventable.
+American Heart Month teaches us how we can help reduce our risks while eliminating those we have control over.
 Do you have one of these risk factors for cardiovascular disease?
-Obesity, physical inactivity, high blood pressure, cigarette smoking, high cholesterol or diabetes.
+Obesity, physical inactivity, high blood pressure, cigarette smoking, high cholesterol, or diabetes.

 - High blood pressure.
-There are millions of people in the United States who have high blood pressure, and millions of them are as young as in their 40s and 50s.
-If you are one of them, make sure to have it under control.
+Millions of people in the United States have high blood pressure, and millions of them are as young as 40 or 50.
+If you are one of them, talk to your doctor about ways to control it.

 - Smoking cigarettes.
-Over 35 million adults in America are smokers and thousands of young people are picking up the habit daily.
+Over 35 million adults in America are smokers, and thousands of young people pick up the habit daily.
 If you’re a smoker, do your best to quit or cut down.
 It’s what’s best for your health.